michaelnguy98/react-trivia/README.md

 A web trivia game implemented in React which uses questions from the Open Trivia Database API.
 Animated elements were built using Framer Motion.

+You can access the web app at [https://reacttrivia.app/](https://reacttrivia.app/).

 ## Usage

 ### Prerequisites